Lewiston gathering to mark one year since a deadly mass shooting rocked the Maine city

 The gunman's family and fellow Army reservists reported that he was suffering from a mental breakdown.
 In the aftermath of the shooting, the Maine Legislature passed new gun laws that bolstered the state's "yellow flag" law, criminalized the transfer of guns to prohibited people and expanded funding for mental health crisis care.

+Mills said the healing isn’t over.
+On Friday, she urged Maine residents to remember the strength and resilience that emerged following the tragedy, even “as we mourn and pay tribute to those we lost, as we support those who were injured, those who bear wounds both seen and unseen, and as we honor all those who have been affected."

-“As we continue down the long and difficult road to recovery, let us remind ourselves that we are not alone, that we are ‘Lewiston Strong,’ and that we will continue to heal, together,” she said.
+"As we continue down the long and difficult road of recovery, let us remind ourselves that we are not alone.
+That we are ‘Lewiston Strong’ and that we will continue to heal together," she said.

+Associated Press visual journalists Robert F. Bukaty, Rodrique Ngowi and Nick Perry contributed to this report.